Melih Onuş: Early life and education

 Melih Onuş, who spent his early years in Ankara, completed his primary education in Iltekin Primary School and his secondary education in Atatürk Anatolian High School.
 During his secondary education he represented Turkey at the 39th and 40th International Mathematical Olympiad and was awarded a bronze and a silver medal, respectively.

 In 2003, he graduated from Bilkent University Computer Engineering Department by completing his B.Sc.
-Between 2003-2005, he worked as a research assistant in the Department of Computer Science and Engineering at Arizona State University in the United States.
+Between 2003 and 2005, he worked as a research assistant in the Department of Computer Science and Engineering at Arizona State University in the United States.
 In the same period, in 2004, he attended a summer school in the Computer Science department at the ETH Zurich.
 In 2006, at Los Alamos National Laboratory in New Mexico, he conducted his work with Hristo N. Djidjev entitled "A Scalable and Accurate Graph Clustering and Community Structure Detection".
-After completing his doctorate study entitled "Overlay Network Construction in Decentralized Networks" at Arizona State University under the supervision of Dr. Andr´ea W. Richa he returned back to Turkey.
+After completing his doctorate study entitled "Overlay Network Construction in Decentralized Networks" at Arizona State University under the supervision of Dr. Andr´ea W. Richa he returned to Turkey.